 All PillCam capsules work with the same data recorder and workstation.
 The patient wears a belt with the data recorder during the test and returns it to the clinic after the examination is finished.
 In the clinic the data recorder is connected to the workstation that downloads the captured images.
 One workstation can support many data recorders so that a single workstation is usually sufficient even when there is high demand.
 Once the images are stored in the workstation the physician has to analyze them and reach a prognosis.
-With the assistance of the Given system, a trained physician can complete analyzing the video in less than 30 minutes for a small bowel scan, while a real-time esophageal diagnostics takes only a few minutes, but requires sedation and recovery, and therefore for the patient the procedure is much longer with a relative high discomfort.
+With the assistance of the Given System, a trained physician can complete analyzing the video in less than 30 minutes for a small bowel scan.
 The Given workstations use proprietary software, called RAPID, which supports the physician's understanding of the resulting video.
-The software helps the physician locate the part of the GI tract being viewed and shortens viewing time by highlighting suspicious spots and using multi-frame viewing, and by using a bank of thousands of clinical images called Rapid Atlas in the diagnostics.
+The software helps the physician locate the part of the GI tract being viewed and shortens viewing time by highlighting suspicious spots and using multi-frame viewing, and by using a bank of thousands of clinical images called RAPID Atlas in the diagnostics.